 Every lawyer knows the power of testimonials.
 The collection and proper usage of the testimonial is the oldest marketing tactic in the book, easily a precursor to websites, search engine optimization, and even newsletters.
 Potential legal clients can be swayed by positive (or negative) reviews of your firm, and why not?
 All of us utilize reviews to some degree or another during the purchase process.

 However, many attorneys—even savvy ones who understand SEO and the benefits of social media, for example—are still missing a key component of their online reputation management: a process for accumulating online reviews outside of their own websites.
-During my time with James Publishing, I’ve seen and reviewed literally thousands of attorney sites, profiles, and social media accounts, and online reviews are still a major weak point in a vast majority of them.
+During my time with James Attorney Marketing, I’ve seen and reviewed literally thousands of attorney sites, profiles, and social media accounts, and online reviews are still a major weak point in a vast majority of them.

 If you fall into this category, you have some work to do.